 For those guys who have a stubble, have a look at it, do you prefer it after day 3 of shaving or day 5.
 Trial and error is the only way here to assess your beard growth if you want the perfect stubble look for your wedding day.

 With Taches, the same would apply, make an appointment with your barber, have it trimmed regularly and conditioned.
-Create the style for your wedding day.
+Create a style for your wedding day.

 Plan your last hair trim at least one or two weeks before your wedding, this will give you time for the style to settle and still having the sharp and neat look.